Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 How do I photograph _____________?
 Fill in the blank with whatever you’re planning to shoot.

-You’d be surprised by the amount of information out there and the best part is you’ll find many different approaches instead of a single, biased opinion.
-One example that comes to mind is photographing the aurora borealis.
-There are technical questions that can be answered regarding the process of actually taking the photograph, but there’s additional information that should also be considered.
+You'd be surprised by the amount of information out there and the best part is you'll find many different approaches instead of a single, biased opinion.
+One example that comes to mind is photographing hummingbirds in flight.
+There are technical questions that can be answered regarding the process of actually taking the photograph, but there's additional information that should also be considered.

 One last bit of advice, understand the basics of proper exposure.
 You may need to make adjustments between shots, and you can brighten or darken images using various combinations of aperture, shutter speed and ISO.
 There’s no right or wrong answer, but knowing the desired effects regarding depth of field, motion and image quality will dictate which approach to take.